latteart-org/latteart/README.md

 If you have any questions about LatteArt, please post them to [Discussions](https://github.com/latteart-org/latteart/discussions) on GitHub.

-For other inquiries, please contact NTT Software Innovation Center (`iso-tool-support-p-ml [at] hco.ntt.co.jp`).
+For other inquiries, please contact NTT Software Innovation Center (`latteart-p-ml [at] hco.ntt.co.jp`).

 # License